Pay-by-phone parking

-Pay-by-phone parking allows any driver parking in a fare required space the option to divert the expense to a credit card or to a mobile network operator via the use of a mobile phone, mobile application or computer, opposed to inserting cash into a parking meter or pay and display machine.
-SMS pay-by-phone parking was invented by young Croatian innovators and introduced by Vipnet.
-Since its introduction in Croatian capital Zagreb in 2001 under name M-parking, the number of registered users has steadily increased.
+Pay-by-phone parking is a system of paying for car parking via a mobile app or mobile network operator.
+It is an alternative to the traditional ways to pay for parking of parking meter or pay and display machines.
+SMS pay-by-phone parking was first introduced by Vipnet.
+Since its introduction in Croatian capital Zagreb in 2001 under the name M-parking, the number of registered users has steadily increased.
 By 2004, the Croatian M-parking scheme was the largest in Europe (with over 130,000 users).
 Today, pay-by-phone parking is used by millions of people all around the world.

 How it works

 Pay-by-phone parking technology can be used in multiple ways: “start stop” and “start duration.”
 “Start stop” parking requires the driver to contact the pay-by-phone provider first when the driver initiates the parking session and then again when the driver wishes to terminate the session.
 Alternatively, “start duration” requires the driver to only contact the pay-by-phone provider when the parking session is to be initiated, in which the driver dictates the amount of time the session will last.
 The driver can also add on additional time or extend the parking session if needed.

 Most pay-by-phone solutions require pre-registration, including the need to provide either a credit card for parking charges or the use of a credit card to preload a prepaid account.
 There are some exceptions.
 For example, one provider allows new customers a one-time free parking opportunity without pre-registering, and then contacts the new customer by SMS (text) to invite him or her to register.
 The typical information required upon registration is data such as the mobile phone number(s) that the driver wishes to use to engage/disengage the parking session, license plate information of the vehicle(s) that the driver wishes to utilize and credit card information.

 To activate a parking session, the driver must first arrive at a designated pay-by-phone parking area.
 In order for the service to be available, the operator of the parking space, whether a city or a private owner, must have contracted with the pay-by-phone service provider.
 But if the service is available it will be clearly marked on the street, meter, sign or space.
 Then the driver can either call the pay-by-phone service provider (via a toll free number) or use their mobile application.

 For the “start stop” customer to complete a transaction, the driver must call the pay-by-phone service provider again or use their mobile application upon departure to stop their parking transaction.
 The provider should quickly recognize that the user has an active parking session and with the customer's discretion the session will be closed immediately.